Lag. The word alone often induces fits of rage in gamers, and it’s the reason most people lose multiplayer games — or so they would have you believe.

 One way to combat this is to improve your hardware.
 Many gaming routers specialize in reducing lag and allow you to choose the area it can connect to, which will stop the game from matching you with players too far away (however, this can mean longer wait times to find a match).

 If you aren't sure what your latency is, use the Xfinity Speedtest.
-This will show you your ping, download speed, and upload speed.
+This will show you your ping, download speed, and upload speed, all of which influence your Internet speed for gaming.

 The closer your console or computer is to your router the better your connection will be, and the fewer “packets” you will lose.
 Packet loss is when data (or, packets) sent over your network doesn't reach its goal, usually resulting in lag.
 Once the data is broadcast, there's nothing you can do to get it back — but there are preventative steps you can take before the data is sent to make sure your network status is optimal: